startxfr/docker-images/Services/mongo/README.md

 ### Build & run a container using `docker`

-1. Jump into the container directory with `cd Services/apache`
+1. Jump into the container directory with `cd Services/mongo`
-2. Build the container using `docker build -t sv-apache .`
+2. Build the container using `docker build -t sv-mongo .`
 3. Run this container
-  1. Interactively with `docker run -p 27017:27017 -v /data/logs/apache -it sv-apache`.
+  1. Interactively with `docker run -p 27017:27017 -v /data/logs/mongo -it sv-mongo`.
 If you add a second parameter (like `/bin/bash`) to will run this command instead of the default entrypoint.
 Usefull to interact with this container (ex: `/bin/bash`, `/bin/ps -a`, `/bin/df -h`,...)
-  2. As a daemon with `docker run -p 27017:27017 -v /data/logs/apache -d sv-apache`
+  2. As a daemon with `docker run -p 27017:27017 -v /data/logs/mongo -d sv-mongo`

 ### Build & run a container using `docker-compose`

-1. Jump into the container directory with `cd Services/apache`
+1. Jump into the container directory with `cd Services/mongo`
 2. Run this container
   1. Interactively with `docker-compose up` Startup logs appears and escaping this command stop the container
   2. As a daemon with `docker-compose up -d`.
 Container startup logs can be read using `docker-compose logs`